 Grow From Seeds

 Plus, the seeds you don’t use can be saved for the next season.
-Seeds usually stay good for a couple of years so you can get several growing seasons out of one pack of seeds.
-I have grown okra from seed and it was really easy and I had a lot of success with them.
+Seeds usually stay good for a couple of years.
+You can get several growing seasons out of one pack of seeds.
+I have grown okra from seed and it was really easy.
+I had a lot of success with them.

 Grow Seeds In Recycled Containers